DANS-KNAW/easy-stage-dataset/README.md

 Prerequisites:

-* Java 7 or higher
+* Scala 2.11 or higher
 * Maven 3.3.3 or higher

 Steps: